jarekbryk/compbioftw/compbioftw.md

 - `.` Any character except \\n \\r
 - `\d` Numerical digits
 - `\t` Tab
 - `\r` Return character.
-Also used as the generic end-of-line character in TextWrangler
+Also used as the generic end-of-line character in BBEdit
 - `\n` Line-feed character.
 Also used as the generic end-of-line character in Notepad++
 - `\s` Space, tab, or end of line
 - `[A-Z]` A single character of the ranges indicated in square brackets